ML4SCI/SPINN/DEVSIM/README.md

 The simulation approach and reference simulation files are based on the method described in:

-> Adam Pauli, *Classical Control of an Ion in a Surface Trap*, Diploma Thesis, Faculty for Mathematics, Computer Science and Physics, University of Innsbruck, July 2011.
+> Adam Pauli, *Classical Control of an Ion in a Surface Trap*, Diploma Thesis, University of Innsbruck, July 2011.
 Supervisor: Prof. Dr. Rainer Blatt, Department of Experimental Physics.

 ## Overview